 Rental prices in New Jersey rose nearly 5% in 2018, averaging just over $1,600 per unit.
-Current vacancy rates in New Jersey have fallen to just under 4% statewide and 2.8% in central NJ.
+Current vacancy rates in New Jersey have fallen to 4% statewide and 3.8% in central NJ.
 This rise resulted in part by a rapid increase in building in this sector.

 The drop in New Jersey’s homeownership contributes to rental demand.
 A 12+ year trend shows a decrease from 71% to 66%.
 This 7% decrease compared to an 8% national decrease contributes to the slower recovery of home prices in the state and adds over 20,000+ additional renters in our state.
-However, the 71% level was a result of the loose lending standards of the early 2000s and is actually at a good level.
+However, the 71% level resulted from the loose lending standards of the early 2000s and is actually at a good level.
 Households with no children stand at 65%, reflecting the decline in our school population.

 The pace of new rental construction has increased to meet this demand and now seems to have caught up.

 New Jersey Foreclosures:

-New Jersey continues to face high, but falling foreclosure rate filings remained at 2.3%.
+New Jersey continues to face falling foreclosure rate filings dropped to 2.1%.
 Other states have begun to, or already have recovered.
 In a tight real estate market, these foreclosures sell at a small discount.

 Note: Figures vary by the local market, especially those walloped by Hurricane Sandy three years ago and rural and urban areas.
-We rank #4 in the country, led by NY with 2.9%, MS with 2.9% (mostly hurricane-related) LA with 2.6% and trailed by ME, FL, DE, MD, PA, and AL. The national baseline number sits at a little under 1.7%.
+We rank #5 in the country with 2.1%, led by NY with 2.7%, MS with 2.4% (mostly hurricane-related) LA with 2.3%, ME with 2.1% and trailed by FL, DE, MD, PA, and AL. The national baseline number sits at a little under 1.3%.

 Real Estate Market Recap